School Science Lessons

 Tufted bluebell, (Wahlenbergia communis, Australian native food, Australia, Campanulaceae

-Wasabi, Japanese horseradish, (Wasabia japonica), (Eutrema japonicum), semi-aquatic perennial, grows naturally partly submerged or along cool mountain streams, kidney-shaped rounded green leaves, small white flowers on thin stems, hotly pungent rhizome, first grown in a pot, whole plant edible if cooked, used with sushi, stems used as pungent condiment, vapours stimulate the nasal passages more than the tongue, matures in eighteen months-two years, also leaves used in salads, curries, pickles, use small amount of finely-grated large stem with soy sauce as dipping sauce for sushi sauce, Myrosinase, Allyl isothiocyanate, and many enzymes are released by grating cell rupture, dried for a seasoning paste, or grated fresh as a garnish, Japan, Brassicaceae
+Wasabi, Japanese horseradish, (Wasabia japonica, Eutrema japonicum), semi-aquatic perennial, grows naturally partly submerged or along cool mountain streams, kidney-shaped rounded green leaves, small white flowers on thin stems, hotly pungent rhizome, first grown in a pot, whole plant edible if cooked, used with sushi, stems used as pungent condiment, vapours stimulate the nasal passages more than the tongue, matures in eighteen months-two years, also leaves used in salads, curries, pickles, use small amount of finely-grated large stem with soy sauce as dipping sauce for sushi sauce, Myrosinase, Allyl isothiocyanate, and many enzymes are released by grating cell rupture, dried for a seasoning paste, or grated fresh as a garnish, Japan, Brassicaceae

-Eutrema japonicum, Daleys Fruit Tree Nursery
+Eutrema japonicum, Daleys Fruit Trees

 Commercial "wasabi" may be mainly horseradish, e.g. "S&B Wasabi, Prepared wasabi in tube.
 Ingredients: Horseradish, (31%), Wasabi Japonica, (4.5%).